TheAcedMan/FOIA_Campaign/README.md

 ## Why

+Privacy!
 Local governments are deploying mass surveillance infrastructure — Flock Safety cameras, ALPR networks, and fusion center data sharing — with little public awareness or oversight.
 This project uses public records law to document what exists, where, and who has access to the data.